Vonage/vivid-3/libs/components/src/lib/select/README.md

   <vwc-option label="Custom Label 3" value="3" text="Option 3"></vwc-option>
 </vwc-select>
 ```
-## CSS Variables
+## Dimensions

-### Select-height
+### CSS Variables - Select-height
-If there are many options in the list-box, set a height with the `--select-height`.
+Use `--select-height` to set the height of the list-box containing the select options

 Type: `string`
 Default: `fit-content`